If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Solca

-DE: Solka HU: Szolka
+de: Solka hu: Szolka

-2284 Solca Solca is situated at an altitude of 482 m in the Suceava county of the Bucovina region of northern Romania.
+2284 Solca Solca is situated at an elevation de of 482 m in the Suceava county of the Bucovina region of northern Romania.
 Solca has a population of about 4,700.
 The name Solca is derived from the river flowing through it, the name of which in turn is derived from the Slavic word 'sol' ('salt') in reference to the area's salty springs.

 The town was first mentioned in a document of 1418.
 In the following centuries, Solca became a market town for the surrounding area.
 Together with the rest of Bukovina, it became part of the Habsburg Monarchy in 1775, and was eventually part of Austria-Hungary; its fresh air helped established Solca as a renowned summer resort during the period.
 During World War I, the town was the scene of Eastern Front battles between the armies of Austria-Hungary and the Russian Empire.